GIR-pub/deepdotweb/_posts/2015/01/29/grams-bitball-darknet-lotto/index.md

 <li><a href="/2014/11/18/grams-torads/">Grams Grows with TorAds: First Advertising Network For Tor</a></li>
 </ul>
 <p><span style="text-decoration: underline;"><strong>The release, as it was provided to us by GramsAdmin:</strong></span></p>
-<p>Hi all, Every since <a href="/tag/operation-onymous/" target="_blank">Operation Onymous</a> , I have been working on a project to get the Tor project more donations.
+<p>Hi all, Every since <a href="#">Operation Onymous</a> , I have been working on a project to get the Tor project more donations.
 There was lots of rumors that Tor had been hacked and de-anonimized.
 Even though these rumors have turned out to be false and Tor is still secure, I think the Tor Project needs as much money as possible to help keep it that way.
 So I created my new site to give incentive to the people who use Tor the most to donate their extra bitcoins.</p>
 <p><strong>I present to you BitBall: </strong><span style="text-decoration: underline;">bitball6vducog3f.onion</span><strong><br />
 </strong></p>
 <p><strong> How it works?</strong></p>